rogusdev/aws-cli-mfa/README.md

 Replacing the number and username as appropriate.
 Your MFA ARN is on this page:\
 https://console.aws.amazon.com/iam/home?#/security_credentials

+I also recommend that you switch your aws profile to the `mfa` profile created by the script (not changing your profile will cause aws commands to fail):

+    echo 'export AWS_PROFILE=mfa' >> $HOME/.zshrc

 To see all the options, run the script with `-h`:

     aws-cli-mfa -h